colonbrack3t/spring-boot-tutorial/README.md

      - spring-boot-starter-test
      - lombok
   Once you have the structure, add a Controller and make a super basic GET endpoint that responds with "Hello World"

+2) Step 2: Lets add a new Service (create a file under `service/ExampleService.java`) that fetches a value from `resources/application.properties` and returns it.
+Add a new endpoint to the controller to surface this String